 “The Order of St John of Jerusalem occupied Rhodes from 1309 to 1523 and set about transforming the city into a stronghold.
 It subsequently came under Turkish and Italian rule.
 With the Palace of the Grand Masters, the Great Hospital and the Street of the Knights, the Upper Town is one of the most beautiful urban ensembles of the Gothic period.
 In the Lower Town, Gothic architecture coexists with mosques, public baths and other buildings dating from the Ottoman period.”

-You can spend a charming day or two exploring the sites in the old city, walking inside the city walls and inside the ruins of the old churches.
+You can spend a charming day or two exploring the sites in the old city, walking inside the city walls and the ruins of the old churches.
 You can even stay in the old city, since there are several hotels inside the walls, including both budget and luxury options.
+A fantastic way to see the best of the old town is to join an organized tour with a professional tour guide, like this one.

 …You Want to See Traditional Whitewashed Houses